 To account to regulatory bodies, we hold details of all financial transactions for at least six years following the financial year in which the transactions occurred.

 For all grant applicants, we hold all documents and emails sent to, or received by, you and your referee and anyone else acting on your behalf.
-This information will include your full name, address, e-mail address, country of origin, gender, details of the course for which a grant was requested.
-We also hold basic details on securely held spreadsheets.
+This information will include your full name, address, email address, nationality, gender, details of the course for which a grant was requested, as well as financial and other sensitive personal information.
+We also hold basic details on securely held, password-protected spreadsheets.
 We destroy this information after our annual audit.

-For all successful grant applicants, we hold your key information on our Applicants Database and various spreadsheets and bank records.
+For all successful grant applicants, we hold your key information on our secure, password-protected spreadsheets and bank records.
 This includes some or all of: full name, e-mail address, country of origin, gender, details of the course for which a grant was awarded, and the date and amount of the award(s) made.
 This data is held indefinitely unless you request deletion, in which case we undertake to delete it after a minimum of six years have elapsed following the financial year in which the last financial transaction with the Trust occurred.

-For successful grant applicants who consent to receiving further communications from the Trust, as well as holding your details on our Applicants database, our web host (Wix) will also hold your name and email address to enable us to email you occasionally.
+For successful grant applicants who consent to receiving further communications from the Trust, as well as holding your details on our password-protected spreadsheets indefinitely, our web host (Wix) will also hold your name and email address indefinitely to enable us to email you occasionally.
 You may withdraw your consent at any time.

-For donors and other stakeholders, all of the personal data you give us is held securely, indefinitely, unless you request deletion, in which case we undertake to delete it after a minimum of six years have elapsed following the financial year in which the last financial transaction with the Trust occurred.
-Gift aid declaration forms are also retained indefinitely in hard and/or soft copy as we may need to show them to tax authorities.
+For donors, legators and other stakeholders, all of the personal data we are given is held securely, indefinitely, unless you (or your estate in the case of legators) request deletion, in which case we undertake to delete it after a minimum of six years have elapsed following the financial year in which the last financial transaction with the Trust occurred.
+Gift aid declaration forms are also retained indefinitely in hard and/or soft copy as we or CAF may need to show them to tax authorities.

 5. What do we do with your personal data?